systemd-cron/systemd-cron-next/README.md

 Meanwhile the [Rust][] systems language, I liked very much from the very beginning, [reached its 1.0][announce], so I decided to grab the moment and rewrite everything in Rust.

-The current version you are starring at is meant to be a successor of **[@systemd-cron][]** project, fully rewritten in Rust from ground up, while preserving experience, systemd unit templates and main algorithms and solutions polished in Python version by **[@systemd-cron][]** team.
+The current version you are looking at is meant to be a successor of **[@systemd-cron][]** The project, entirely rewritten in Rust from ground up, while preserving experience, systemd unit templates and main algorithms and solutions polished in Python version by **[@systemd-cron][]** team.

 [Rust]: http://www.rust-lang.org